Barrage of missiles on Saudi Arabia ramps up Yemen war

 “We knew something fell on the room where Abdulmuttalib was asleep.
 There were three others in the same room with him.
 All were asleep at the time of explosion.
 They all rushed and ran out and then we realized he was missing.

-“We kept looking for him and realized he was still inside, we went back and tried to enter the room and save him but we couldn’t,” he said by telephone.
+“We kept looking for him and realized he was still inside, we went back and tried to enter the room and save him but we couldn’t,” Gamal said by telephone.
 “There was a lot of dust and the smell was suffocating....
 A few minutes later the civil defence came and got him out but he was already dead.”

 The Saudi-led coalition has launched thousands of air strikes on Yemen in the past three years, some of which have hit hospitals, schools and markets, killing hundreds of civilians while bringing Riyadh little closer to military victory.